emigarluv/emigarluv/README.md

 📌 **Technologies:** JavaScript, HTML, CSS, PHP, SQL, Google Maps API

 📖 This repository includes previews of several features I designed and developed for the Multimodal Web Tool.
-These pages showcase interactive map visualizations, data layers, and user-friendly interfaces that support multimodal transportation planning and analysis.
+These pages showcase interactive map visualizations, analytic charts, and user-friendly interfaces that support transportation planning and analysis.

 ---